ofmanybirds/ofmanybirds.github.io/recs.md

 [A guide to consent.](https://www.youtube.com/watch?v=emfqzme8Z0Q) (tags: society)
 [Tactics of physical pen testers.](https://www.youtube.com/watch?v=rnmcRTnTNC8) (tags: security | influential)
 [Beating every possible game of Pokemon Platinum at the same time.](https://www.youtube.com/watch?v=jNMWkD5VsZ8) (tags: fun, programming | surprising)
+[Synesthesia silliness.](jumprope.webp) A decent fraction of humanity will be able to hear this gif, which is just neat. (tags: fun | surprising)

 ##### Games.
 [Baba is You.](https://store.steampowered.com/app/736260/Baba_Is_You/) (tags: puzzle)